Nursing Home Recreates Communist East Germany For Dementia Patients

 But Wolfram says there are no political statements in AlexA's historical recreations of daily life, except a famous protest mural that shows then-East German leader Erick Honecker kissing Soviet leader Leonid Brezhnev.

-Caregivers in the memory rooms try to coax memories out of the residents in group exercises that include singing popular songs from that era — including ones the communists forbade like Schwarzbraun ist die Haselnuss, or "Black-brown is the Hazelnut."
+Caregivers in the memory rooms try to coax memories out of the residents in group exercises that include singing popular songs from that era — including ones the communists forbade, like Schwarzbraun ist die Haselnuss, or "Black-brown is the Hazelnut."
 It is an old folk tune that was used as a German marching song during both World Wars.

 Wolfram says his is the only facility he knows of that conjures up the former East Gemany for its residents.
 But providing safe, inviting and historically familiar places for dementia patients is gaining traction worldwide.
-One "dementia village" called Glenner Town Square that is due to open in San Diego this year will feature a 1950s-60s American "Main Street" experience for its residents.
+One "dementia village," Glenner Town Square, is due to open in San Diego this year and will feature a 1950s-'60s American "Main Street" experience for its residents.

 Such settings expand on a widely accepted treatment known as memory therapy.
-Patients are shown or handed items from their past that help them retrieve older memories, which remain even after their short-term memory fails.
+Patients are shown or handed items from their past that help them retrieve older memories, which remain even after short-term memory fails.

 Experts say memory therapy doesn't cure dementia, but it can improve brain function and increase the independence of patients in performing daily tasks like eating or going to the bathroom — which are results Wolfram has observed at his nursing home.